vaishnavan/Authentication/README.md

 6.password reset

-To access Register and login feature create .env file with MONGODB URI and our JWT_key
+To access Register and login feature create .env file with MONGODB URI and your JWT_key